 While the well-built doors held up, the relatively lightly built kart had it's front end crumpled into something less stylish than origami wreckage.
 Out of other options, Zimzod decided to see if the Navy's new restrictions would get in the way of getting schematics of the residence from the marines on-station?
-Once he comm'd the marines, he found they were a five minute "walk" away in battledress.
-So he left Zach to not be slowed down, Zimzod set off.
+Calling the marines, Zimzod found they were a five minute "walk" away in battledress.
+Not be slowed down, Zimzod left Zach to wait and set off.
 Zach settled in to further searching the corridor as he waited for Zimzod to return.
 As he searched, Zach found an Emergency Services Access panel, used by rescue services to get access to residences.
 Unfortunately, the panel required an authoritative code on an Ident, something else the team didn't have.

-As he continued exploring the hallway, Zach remembered Chief Engineer Mossi and figured he still had that comms data.
+Continuing to explore the hallway, Zach remembered Chief Engineer Mossi and figured he still had that comms data.
 Punching in the call, Zach listened as the line was opened and a voice he didn't recognize said, "Hello?"
 Zach asked, "Can I speak to Engineer Mossi?" and was told, "I'm his doctor.
 Can I help you?"
 Not getting four from two plus two, Zach told the doctor, "They are making some advances at the hospital!
-You should really get him to the hospital", only to be told by the doctor that they WERE at the hospital.
+You should really get him to the hospital", only to be told by the doctor that they Were at the hospital.
 It was then Zach remembered Mossi telling Mikah he was sick almost two days back.

 Apologizing and letting the doctor go, Zach returned to the panel and tried to figure a way to hack into it.
 But, he soon realized it would take some major re-wiring he didn't know how to do.
 As he reached that point, Zach heard a male voice behind him taunting, "What have we got here?"
 Zach turned his head to see a group of disparate looking people carrying what seemed to be hastily packed items.
-Each also carried in at least one hand something that could have been an improvised weapon.
+Each also carried, in at least one hand, something that could be used as an improvised weapon.
 Following the turn of his head with a full turn as he drew his snub pistol, Zach threatened them to leave, quickly.
 The group reacted quickly to the gun, following his instructions and leaving the area, and his aim.

 Zimzod first opened the emergency panel, then looked for the door's manual release.
 But he only saw a comms panel to call for help with.
 Seeing no other helpful devices, Zimzod used his battledress enhanced strength to easily force the doors open.
 With the doors open, he considered forcing the elevator down the remaining distance as it was about a foot below the intervening floor.
-Considering the drop, if the breaks failed, the two men climbed out of the lift and found the stairs to finish the trip.
+They considered the drop, if the breaks failed, before coming to a decision.
+The two then climbed out of the lift and found some stairs to finish the trip.
 On the correct level, they found the proper garage and Zimzod pulled up his comms on his HUD.
 He then adjusted it to the frequency conveniently given on the map with the EMS data.
 As he did that, the garage slid open revealing both personal Karts were in place.